djbowen95/Come-Rain-or-Shine/README.md

 - Retrieve city name, date, icon representation of weather conditions, temperature, humidity, wind speed, and UV index
 - UV index change colour based favourable, moderate or severe index.
 - Display weather cond, temperature, wind speed + humidity for past 5 days

+## Extra tasks
+- Would be cool to have a toggle, between Celsius and Farenheit
+- Use a google maps widget to drag and drop the exact location, give very local weather updates?
+- Update to use jQuery